saule1508/saule1508.github.io/_posts/2016-11-22-oracle-RAC-public-ip-change.md

 ## Perform changes

-as oracle
+as oracle, I stopped the DB.
+However it is probably not needed.

 ```
 srvctl stop database -db mydb
 ```

-as root
+as root, delete the interface and recreate it with the new network

 ```
 #oifcfg delif -global eth0
 #oifcfg setif -global eth0/10.143.8.0/21:public
 ```

-now let us change the vip
+now it is time to change the vip

-as grid
+as user grid
 ```
 srvctl stop vip -n uefa-s-ora01 ---> it complains about the listener so let us use the -f option
 srvctl stop vip -n uefa-s-ora01 -f
 ```
 check that the vip is down
 ```
 crsctl status resource -t